elatov/puppet/docker/README.md

 }
 ```

-By default, when the service is stopped or started the generated init scripts remove the container, but not the associated volumes.
+By default, when the service stops or starts, the generated init scripts remove the container, but not the associated volumes.
 To change this behaviour, add the following code to the manifest file:

 ```puppet
 docker::run { 'helloworld':